Ado Onaiwu: Club career

 On 20 July 2021, Onaiwu moved abroad for the first time to join Ligue 2 side Toulouse.

+On 29 April 2023, he became the first Asian and Japanese player to win the Coupe de France with Toulouse.

+On 28 August 2023, he signed for Ligue 2 club Auxerre on a three-year contract.

+On 1 September 2025, Onaiwu moved to 1.
+FC Magdeburg in German 2.
+Bundesliga.

 International career

 Onaiwu made his international debut for Japan on 11 June 2021 in a friendly match with Serbia.
 Four days later, he scored a hat-trick against Kyrgyzstan at a FIFA World Cup qualifying match.

 Personal life

 He is the son of a Japanese mother and a Nigerian father.
-His brother, George Onaiwu is also a footballer, playing currently as a designated special player for Vegalta Sendai.
+His brother, George Onaiwu, is also a footballer, playing for Vegalta Sendai.